yousfiwael/EthIdentityStore/README.md

 ## Intro

-This project was submitted as part of [ConsenSys Academy Developer Program On Demand](https://consensys.net/academy/ondemand/) and [Africa Blockchain Developer Program](https://afriblockchain.org/developer/).
+This project was submitted as part of [ConsenSys Academy Ethereum Developer Program 2019](https://consensys.net/academy/ondemand/) and [Africa Blockchain Developer Program](https://afriblockchain.org/developer/).

 ## What does the project do?